kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-13-revisioning.md

 });
 ```

-This task will look into the `manifest.json` file and replace every path to one of the assets in every HTML, CSS, JavaScript, and Text, etc.
+This task will look into the `manifest.json` file and replace every path to one of the assets in every HTML, CSS, JavaScript, and Text.

 The production build is finished!
 Only one thing is missing to complete this series of tutorials about Gulp.js: Deploying the Website to my server.

 ## Conclusion

-This concludes the 13th part of my series _Introduction to Gulp.js_.
-Today we learned how to revision the asset files and replace links to these files.
+This concludes the 13th part of my series, _Introduction to Gulp.js_.
+Today we learned how to revise the asset files and replace links to these files.

 {% more "View Source on GitHub", "https://github.com/kogakure/gulp-tutorial", true %}